References to the Antichrist in ecclesiastical writings: Early Church

-Polycarp (ca. 69 – ca. 155) warned the Philippians that everyone that preached false doctrine was an antichrist.
+Polycarp (69 – 155) warned the Philippians that everyone that preached false doctrine was an antichrist.

-Irenaeus (2nd century AD - c.
+Irenaeus (c.
+125 – c.
 202) held that Rome, the fourth prophetic kingdom, would end in a tenfold partition.
 The ten divisions of the empire are the "ten horns" of Daniel 7 and the "ten horns" in Revelation 17.
 A "little horn," which is to supplant three of Rome's ten divisions, is also the still future "eighth" in Revelation.

 He identified the Antichrist with Paul's Man of Sin, Daniel's Little Horn, and John's Beast of Revelation 13.
 He sought to apply other expressions to Antichrist, such as "the abomination of desolation," mentioned by Christ (Matt.
 24:15) and the "king of a most fierce countenance," in Gabriel's explanation of the Little Horn of Daniel 8.

 Under the notion that the Antichrist, as a single individual, might be of Jewish origin, he fancies that the mention of "Dan," in Jeremiah 8:16, and the omission of that name from those tribes listed in Revelation 7, might indicate Antichrist's tribe.
 He also speculated that it was “very probable” the Antichrist might be called Lateinos, which is Greek for “Latin Man”.

-Tertullian (ca.160 – ca.220 AD) held that the Roman Empire was the restraining force written about by Paul in 2 Thessalonians 2:7-8.
+Tertullian (c.160 – c.
+220) held that the Roman Empire was the restraining force written about by Paul in 2 Thessalonians 2:7-8.
 The fall of Rome and the disintegration of the ten provinces of the Roman Empire into ten kingdoms were to make way for the Antichrist.

 'For that day shall not come, unless indeed there first come a falling away,' he [Paul] means indeed of this present empire, 'and that man of sin be revealed,' that is to say, Antichrist, 'the son of perdition, who opposeth and exalteth himself above all that is called God or religion; so that he sitteth in the temple of God, affirming that he is God.
 Remember ye not, that when I was with you, I used to tell you these things?
 And now ye know what detaineth, that he might be revealed in his time.
 For the mystery of iniquity doth already work; only he who now hinders must hinder, until he be taken out of the way.'
 What obstacles is there but the Roman state, the falling away of which, by being scattered into the ten kingdoms, shall introduce Antichrist upon (its own ruins)?
 And then shall be revealed the wicked one, whom the Lord shall consume with the spirit of His mouth, and shall destroy with the brightness of His coming: even him whose coming is after the working of Satan, with all power, and signs, and lying wonders, and with all deceivableness of unrighteousness in them that perish.'